nsidc/granule-metgen/README.md

 Note: Ideally there would also be a version ID in this file name, but version wasn't assigned in most IceBridge collection granule names.

 #### Using Premet and Spatial files
-When necessary, the following two .ini elements can be used to define paths to the directories containing `premet` and `spatial` files.
+When necessary, the following two .ini elements can be added to define the paths to directories containing `premet` and `spatial` files—they must be two separate directories.
 The user will be prompted for these values when running `metgenc init`.
 | .ini element | .ini section |
 | ------------- | ------------- |
 | premet_dir    | Source        |
 | spatial_dir   | Source        |

+- The spatial_dir defines the path to the directory containing either .spatial or .spo files.
+- The composition of .spatial/.spo and .premet files and their naming convention is to remain exactly it is/has been for their use with SIPSMetgen, and is described here: https://nsidc.org/sites/default/files/documents/other/guidelines-preliminary-metadata-creation-and-data-product-delivery.pdf
+  - This was done to avoid causing changes to have to be made to existing ops and/or data producer workflows/scripts.
+- Reminder for premets: there should be a compelling reason (i.e., preserving continuity of an existing collection) from the pub team in order to include more attributes than just begin/end date/time.
+Most, if not all, new data sets requiring premets should see them include only begin/end date/time.

 #### Setting Collection Spatial Extent as Granule Spatial Extent
 In cases of data sets where granule spatial information is not available